-This course is designed to provide Master of Liberal Arts students with a graduate-level understanding of group and team communication theories and practices as they apply to organizational leadership.
-The course will integrate theory with practical application, as well as introduce students to the views of guest speakers from multiple disciplines, when appropriate.
-Group and Team Leadership and Communications addresses the roles of individuals to group and team communications, emphasizes the importance of sharing leadership to the processes that lead to effective group and team communications, and incorporates the roles of leaders in creating a collaborative environment where effective group and team communications can thrive.
+This course is designed to provide students with an understanding of group and team communication theories and practices as they apply to organizational leadership.
+The course will integrate theory with practical application as well as introduce students to the views of guest speakers from multiple disciplines when appropriate.
 The course will consist of a combination of facilitative lecture, student-conducted presentations and discussions, guest presentations and discussions, exercises, and cases.
-(Cross-listed as COM 5117).
+(Cross-listed as COM 5117.)